 Size & Height – How Big Does a Husky Pug Mix Get?

 Many people ask how big does a husky pug get, and are interested in the full-grown size of the Hug dog.
-It’s a common question with a difficult answer… Due to the massive difference of size between each parent, it ultimately gives us a big range, and any hybrid offspring could be as small as the Pug or as big as the Husky.
+It’s a common question with a difficult answer… Due to the massive difference of size between each parent, it ultimately gives us a big range, and any crossbreed offspring could be as small as the Pug or as big as the Husky.
 Here’s the average height of a fully grown Husky Pug mix

 This is similar to height, as the two breeds are so drastically different.
 The weight ultimately depends on the size and height of the Husky Pug mix.

 The average height of a Husky Pug mix can range from as little as 15lbs all the way to 60lbs.

 If you’re thinking about getting a Husky Pug mix puppy, try not to assume the mix will be a small dog, it could be in some very rare cases, just as big as a normal Husky!

 Coat, Color, and Markings

 Huskies have medium to long thick double-layered coats and contrary to belief the Pug also has a double-layered coat!
 Although their coat is short with a smooth glossy feel.

 Their color and markings tend to stay separate.
 Huskies are typically white, gray, black or red with very bold markings, especially on their face, around their eyes, and head.
 Pugs are typically fawn color with a dark snout.